unimi-dse/531ababf/README.md

 The main function of the package is `analyze()` with no input values.
-It’s useful to both see the correlation between the variables ‘arrival delay’ and ‘distance’ and to calculate the average delay for American Airlines flights departed from New York in 2013.
+It’s useful to both see the correlation between the variables ‘arrival delay’ and ‘distance’ and to calculate the average arrival delay for American Airlines flights departed from New York in 2013.
 Since the dataset is quite big, you might have to wait a bit for the download to be completed.

 ### Select a carrier